Framlingham: Storm Babet Information Page

 The team have also made regular visits since Storm Babet to both monitor and clear the channel, particularly as blockages are reported.

 We have employed consultants who will be carrying out hydraulic modelling to better understand the impact of varying channel maintenance on flood risk in the town, and whether the Environment Agency’s maintenance regime could be improved – this work is ongoing.
+Additional topographic survey has been collected to inform this work.

 Capital Projects

 While we can't prevent floods, we can often lessen their impact.
 In Framlingham, the Environment Agency is exploring ways to reduce flood risks to people and property.
 We're analysing the frequency of Storm Babet in Suffolk; this data and future flood model improvements will influence availability of government funding for flood mitigation.
-This initial step is crucial for further investments and will help create a list of options which will be reviewed with community input.
+We are starting work on updating the River Ore flood risk model, with completion by the financial year 2027/2028, subject to funding.
+The updated model will help determine what options are technically feasible, affordable and the viability of government funding for flood mitigation.

 Community Engagement